ErikSchierboom/blog/content/posts/building-a-javascript-library-part-4-package-managers.md

 ---
 title: "Building a JavaScript library - part 4: package managers"
 date: 2015-10-05
 tags:
-  - JavaScript
+  - javascript
-  - Knockout
+  - knockout
-  - Package manager
+  - package-manager
 ---

 This is the fourth in a [series of posts]({{< ref "/posts/building-a-javascript-library" >}}) that discuss the steps taken to publish our library.
 Our [previous post]({{< ref "/posts/building-a-javascript-library-part-3-open-sourcing" >}}) went into detail on how we open-sourced our library.
 This post describes how we added support for package managers.